openstates/openstates.org/README.md

 On first run, you'll need to populate your database with real data.

 1) Start the database instance via `docker-compose up -d db`
-2) Run `docker-compose run --entrypoint ./download-db.sh django`, this takes a while but downloads a copy of the database and restores it.
+2) Run `docker-compose run --rm --entrypoint ./download-db.sh django`, this takes a while but downloads a copy of the database and restores it.

 #### Running locally